SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 You will see a flurry of debug messages on your terminal.
 Ignore any warnings that look like this: "warning: class variable access from toplevel".
 At the end, you'll see a message "INFO: Chef Run complete in xxx seconds".

-Once the above is done, open up a browser and navigate to [http://localhost:9080](http://localhost:9080).
-You should be able to see the Jenkins admin page.
+Once the above is done, run `vagrant ssh` to ssh into the VM.
+Run the command `java -version` and ensure it reports 1.6.xxx.

-Now run the command `vagrant suspend` to suspend the VM.
+Now run the command `exit` to exit out of the ssh session.
+Once back in your local machine command prompt, run `vagrant suspend` to suspend the VM.

 #####7.
 Set up the CI Agent VM that we'll use for the workshop